Department of Health Care Management

 Health Care Management offers two baccalaureate degree programs:

 • Bachelor of Science Degree with a major in Health Care Management with a curriculum that prepares students for a variety of entry and mid-level management positions in health services organizations.
+For the clinician or a student who wants to be a clinician, this program provides a course of study in healthcare management and prepares them for leadership positions within their clinical specialty.
+It can also serve as a foundation towards a graduate program in Health Administration or other graduate programs.

 • In addition, Health Care Management collaborates with the Departments of Nursing and Dental Hygiene in offering double major degree programs in Health Care Management and Nursing and Dental Hygiene respectively.
 These programs provide the curricula for students who wish to enhance their employability by being qualified as both nurses or dental hygienists and health care managers.